DESIGN CONCEPT2026

 $$\begin{align} 24 \times 30 \times 30 \times 4 = 86{,}400 \end{align}$$

-Two semantics were considered.
+Two stroke semantics were considered.
 A plain binary count:

 mask = 0 | bits = 00000